Events & Tickets

 DJ SET 2: FEATURING DJ ELLA ROMAND

-Together with NWS Fellows and concluding with an original work by Sam Hyken created in collaboration with Ella Romand.
+Together with NWS Fellows Sam Pedersen (viola), Johanna Gruskin (flute) and Joseph Peterson (trombone), and concluding with O Meio, an original work by Sam Hyken performed by Ella Romand with the New World Symphony.

 ORCHESTRA SET 2: